equinor/radix-public-site/public-site/docs/src/other/release/index.md

 ![steps](./steps.png)

-### 2022-02-07 - Job scheduler: Configure time limit for jobs
+### 2022-02-07 - Job manager: Configure time limit for jobs

 To control running jobs, it is now possible to configrue a maximum time limit a job should is allowed to run.
-Specify "timeLimitSeconds" in [job payload](https://www.radix.equinor.com/guides/configure-jobs/#timelimitseconds) or in [radixconfig.yaml](https://www.radix.equinor.com/references/reference-radix-config/#timelimitseconds).
+Specify "timeLimitSeconds" in [job payload](https://www.radix.equinor.com/guides/jobs/configure-jobs/#timelimitseconds) or in [radixconfig.yaml](https://www.radix.equinor.com/references/reference-radix-config/#timelimitseconds).
-A job exceeding the specified limit will stopped automatically.
+A job exceeding the specified limit will be stopped automatically.

 ### 2022-02-01 - Support for Azure Key Vault